How to stop crocosmia spreading

 In addition to seed dispersal, crocosmia can also spread through its underground bulbs and corms.
 These bulbs and corms can multiply and give rise to new shoots and plants, further contributing to the spreading of crocosmia.

-See also How to add captions in premiere pro
+See also How to find a break in a dog fence

 To prevent crocosmia from spreading and taking over your garden, you can take the following steps: